antrea-io/antrea/test/e2e/README.md

 * To load Antrea into the cluster with Prometheus enabled, use:
 `./infra/vagrant/push_antrea.sh --prometheus`
 * To run the Prometheus tests within the e2e suite, use:
-`go test -v -prometheus github.com/vmware-tanzu/antrea/test/e2e`
+`go test -v github.com/vmware-tanzu/antrea/test/e2e --prometheus`

 ## Running the e2e tests on a Kind cluster